tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 The term dwc:basisOfRecord has the comment "Recommended best practice is to use a controlled vocabulary such as the set of local names of the identifiers for classes in Darwin Core."
 The list of these values can be determined by searching https://github.com/tdwg/dwc/blob/master/vocabulary/term_versions.csv for rows with status="recommended" and rdf_type="http://www.w3.org/2000/01/rdf-schema#Class".
 For example, the term http://rs.tdwg.org/dwc/terms/PreservedSpecimen has a local name PreservedSpecimen.
-For tests against a dwc:Occurrence record, the set of valid terms is more limited and embodied in the resource found at https://rs.gbif.org/vocabulary/dwc/basis_of_record.xml, which contains the local name for the identifier, as well as preferred and alternate labels from which to standardize values.
+For Tests against a dwc:Occurrence record, the set of valid terms is more limited and embodied in the resource found at https://rs.gbif.org/vocabulary/dwc/basis_of_record.xml, which contains the local name for the identifier, as well as preferred and alternate labels from which to standardize values.

 [🠱](#indexes-to-the-tests)
 ********************